Hailey Bieber’s Beauty Brand, Rhode, Is Being Sued

 Hailey Bieber’s skincare line, Rhode Skin, is being sued for trademark infringement.

 The lawsuit comes from fashion label Rhode NYC, a clothing brand that was co-founded by Purna Khatau and Phoebe Vickers.
 In legal documents obtained by TMZ, Rhode NYC claims the companies’ names are too similar and it is causing confusion amongst consumers.

-Yesterday [Tuesday 21 June], lawyer Lisa Simpson, lead litigation counsel to Rhode NYC and partner at Orrick Herrington and SutCliffe LLP, issued a statement.
-It read: “Ms Bieber launched a beauty skin-care line using the same exact brand as Rhode.
+On Tuesday June 21, lawyer Lisa Simpson, lead litigation counsel to Rhode NYC and partner at Orrick Herrington and SutCliffe LLP, issued a statement.
+It read: 'Last week, Ms. Bieber launched a beauty skin-care line using the same exact brand as Rhode.

 A source from Hailey’s Rhode beauty line later told TMZ that Hailey owns the trademark for skincare, while the fashion line Rhode holds the trademark for clothing.
 However, Hailey and her brand, Rhode Skin, are yet to release an official statement.

 ELLE UK has approached Rhode Skin for comment.

 You Might Also Like